BurntSushi/rfcs/text/0000-simd-redux.md

 * **SIMD** - SIMD stands for Single Instruction, Multiple Data.
-It is an umbrella term to refer to a class of CPU instructions that exploit hardware level parallelism to operate on multiple piece of data simultaneously.
+It is an umbrella term to refer to a class of CPU instructions that exploit hardware level parallelism to operate on multiple pieces of data simultaneously.
 * **SIMD vector** - Also sometimes written as simply "vector," is the unit of data that SIMD CPU instructions act upon.
 An example of a SIMD vector is `f32x4` (or Intel's equivalent, `__m128`), which is a sequence of 4 32-bit